ideaswave/camunda-example/README.md

-# Camunda Engine Orchestrator
+# Camunda WASM microservices

-Welcome to the **Camunda Engine Orchestrator**, a lightweight, distributed, and autoscaling platform designed to simplify workflow management and migration between **Camunda 7** and **Camunda 8**.
+Welcome to the **Camunda WASM microservices**, a lightweight, distributed, and autoscaling platform designed to simplify workflow management and migration between **Camunda 7** and **Camunda 8**.
 This engine introduces a new paradigm in distributed computing, leveraging **WebAssembly (WASM)** for high-performance, portable, and secure service execution.

 ---